A mobile observer method for the estimation of road traffic using communicating vehicles: Model

 \subsection{Contributions}

 The mobile observer method proposed by Wardrop and Charlesworth~\cite{doi:10.1680/ipeds.1954.11628} was relying on counting and board papers.
 Recent works have investigated how to use the mobile observer method with modern measurement techniques.
 These methods rely either on radar equipment~\cite{7534864} or do not specify the method for measurement~\cite{kuwahara_traffic_2021}.

-The main contribution of the present paper consists in explaining how the mobile observer method can be applied using communication messages only.
-In addition, the present paper performs realistic numerical experiments which simulate the WAVE communication protocol~\cite{6755433} using VEINS framework~\cite{sommer2011bidirectionally} which bi-directionally couples a microscopic road traffic simulator SUMO~\cite{krajzewicz_recent_2012} and a communication simulator OMNET++~\cite{varga_overview_2010}.
-In addition, the derivation of a penetration ratio estimator for the communicating vehicles is given.
+While some methods for the estimation of vehicles density on a road using VANETs have been proposed as presented in the bibliographic survey by Darwish and Abu Bakar~\cite{darwish_traffic_2015}, most of these methods were designed in order to provide functional routing of messages in VANETs and very few of these algorithms have been evaluated with experiments, either numerical or in the field.
+The main contribution of the present paper consists in explaining how the historical mobile observer method can be applied using communication messages only in order to estimate the road traffic parameters in real time.
+The applications may be routing VANETs messages, selecting the transmission range of vehicles in relation the density of vehicles on the road network, or road traffic management and control.
+The present paper performs realistic numerical experiments which simulate the WAVE communication protocol~\cite{6755433} using VEINS framework~\cite{sommer2011bidirectionally} which bi-directionally couples a microscopic road traffic simulator SUMO~\cite{krajzewicz_recent_2012} and a communication simulator OMNET++~\cite{varga_overview_2010}.
+One additional contribution of this paper is that the method is not limited when the flow of vehicles is low or moderate, which is a common problem in the estimation of road traffic using floating car data and fundamental diagrams~\cite{turner2017using}.
+Finally, the derivation of a penetration ratio estimator for the communicating vehicles is given and its performances are evaluated in simulation.